WellesleyMussolini/my-pet-list/README.md

 # DEMO
 <p><a href="https://my-pet-list-git-main-wellesleymussolini.vercel.app/">DEMO</a></p>

-Replace `[License text]` with the actual license text or provide a reference to the LICENSE file in your project.
+# MIT License

+This repository is licensed under the terms of the <a href="/LICENSE">MIT LICENSE</a>.

+## License

+The MIT License is a permissive open-source license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+It also grants you the freedom to use the software for any purpose, whether commercial or non-commercial, without having to pay any fees or royalties.

+## Usage

-Additionally, make sure to include a copy of the [LICENSE](LICENSE) file in your project.
+If you choose to use this repository or the software contained within, please make sure to include the following license notice in your project:

 ## Disclaimer